richardbarad/musa_capstone/README.md

 The repository includes the following additional files:

 * The outputs folder contains png images of the visuals which are included in the R markdown.
-* The SQL folder includes the .sql query which is used to create the table used in the Carto Dashboard.
+* The SQL folder includes the .sql query which is used to create the Biguquery table for the Carto Dashboard.
 * The Capstone_flow_chart.png file is a flow chart showing the steps involved in my analysis, and is included in the Markdown.
 * RB_Capstone: R project
 * Data Folder: Contains data files used in the code